quanghuyat145/Web_Application_SQLI/README.md

+Hello everyone, my name is Nguyen Quang Huy.
+I am currently a final-year student majoring in Information Security at Posts and Telecommunications Institute of Technology (PTIT).
+Below is a website containing SQL Injection vulnerabilities for educational and learning purposes.

 # 🛡️ Website Description

 This web application is built for educational and security research purposes, focusing on demonstrating common web vulnerabilities based on the OWASP Top 10.